 Creating an Idea List in ClickUp

 As mentioned before you can easily get lost inside your email chain.
 Where you find yourself sifting through random messages about a project within your email or Slack, where it is easy to lose track of the thread or miss an important aspect of the conversation that relates to the project, entirely.
-Layla suggests creating an “Ideas List” She creates an Idea List using the task feature and whenever an idea comes up, it is listed here.
-So whenever they decide to move forward with the new ‘idea’ all the context, conversations are easily retrieved.
+Layla suggests creating an “Ideas List”.
+She creates an Idea List using the task feature.
+Whenever an idea comes up, it is listed in the Idea List.
+All the context and conversations are easily retrieved.
+Whether they decide to move forward with the new ‘idea’ or not.

 Steps to take to create your “Idea List”